jlu-ilr-hydro/odmf/odmf/static/media/help/import/lab.md

 unnecessary data. `na_values` is used to name conventions of N/A-Values in the file.
 If the file does not have column headers, or the column headers are in the  skipped rows, please indicate it with `header: null`.
 In that case, you refer to the columns by its position (starting with 0) or you can give column names with a list: `names: [A, B, C, D]`

+## aggregate

+In many cases, samples are measured more than once to get a more reliable result.
+With the aggregate keyword, values for duplicated samples can be aggregated, usually as mean value.
+If no aggregation is given, the values will be imported as duplicate records.

 ## columns

 Each column is addressed by its name or by postion.
 The columns are treated differently by its type.